DerrazSofiane/green-city-analytics/README.md

 ## Project : Smart City Competition

 ### 📋 Project Overview
-This project is part of the OpenClassrooms AI Engineer path, focusing on data analysis and optimization for urban planning.
+This project is focusing on data analysis and optimization for urban planning.
 The goal is to analyze tree data from Paris to optimize maintenance routes and urban forestry management.

 ### 🎯 Objectives
 - Perform exploratory data analysis on Paris urban tree inventory